 Cash segregated under federal and other regulations ("Segregated cash") consists of cash deposited in special reserve bank accounts for the exclusive benefit of customers ("Customer Reserve Bank Accounts") and cash deposited in special reserve bank accounts for brokers and dealers ("PAB Reserve Bank Accounts") under the Customer Protection Rule 15c3-3 of the SEA ("SEA Rule 15c3-3").
-Segregated cash is held at CIBC Bank USA.
+Segregated cash is held at CIBC Bank USA, Bank of America NA, and Customers Bank.